dontsueme/vmware-view-open-client/README.txt

 STATUS
 ------

-This is the BETA release of VMware View Open Client 4.0.0.
+This is the RC release of VMware View Open Client 4.0.0.

 This release introduces PCoIP support.
 Please carefully review the Known Issues for these components as certain functions are limited.